CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-4/Sprint-4/Self-paced/1_Contract Management and Problem Resolution.md

 ## Risk management through contract design

-**Early Warning Systems:** Establish contract requirements for regular delivery demonstrations, automated quality reporting, and stakeholder feedback collection to identify issues before they become critical failures.
+**Early warning systems:** Establish contract requirements for regular delivery demonstrations, automated quality reporting, and stakeholder feedback collection to identify issues before they become critical failures.

-**Escalation and Remediation Procedures:** Include clear procedures for addressing performance issues, technical debt accumulation, and integration challenges through collaborative problem-solving rather than adversarial contract enforcement.
+**Escalation and remediation procedures:** Include clear procedures for addressing performance issues, technical debt accumulation, and integration challenges through collaborative problem-solving rather than adversarial contract enforcement.

-**Exit and Transition Planning:** Require vendors to maintain current system documentation, provide code in government repositories, and create transition plans that ensure service continuity in the event of contract termination.
+**Exit and transition planning:** Require vendors to maintain current system documentation, provide code in government repositories, and create transition plans that ensure service continuity in the event of contract termination.

 ## AI-powered automation and federal acquisition

-**Current Trends and Opportunities**
+**Current trends and opportunities**

 Federal agencies are increasingly integrating artificial intelligence and machine learning into their operations, with agencies establishing Chief AI Officers and implementing AI-powered automation tools.
 These technologies create new procurement considerations and opportunities.